- Off-Campus Program

-The NAS faculty consists of scholar-teachers with a broad range of expertise from diverse backgrounds, including Native faculty members from the United States and Canada.
+The NAIS faculty consists of scholar-teachers with a broad range of expertise from diverse backgrounds, including Native faculty members from the United States and Canada.
 The Native American and Indigenous Studies Program attracts a varied body of students who bring their own perspectives to the classroom setting.
 Our students build upon their individual experiences and understandings in a shared learning environment.

 Dartmouth College offers both a major and minor in Native American and Indigenous Studies.
 The initial course offerings begun in 1972 were organized around the study of Native American ethnology, literature, and history.
 We have since expanded the agenda with new courses, reflecting the important commitment Dartmouth places on excellence in education and staying current with recent developments in the various fields of Native American scholarship.

 At present, faculty hold dual appointments in History, Environmental Studies, Government, and English.
-We augment our regular offerings with additional NAS courses cross-listed with other departments.
+We augment our regular offerings with additional NAIS courses cross-listed with other departments.

 The NAIS Department brings outstanding guests, scholars, mentors, community activists, tribal elders/leaders, and artists to the Dartmouth campus.

 The department hosts symposia of interest to researchers and scholars around the Country.
 Past conference themes have included "Native Americans and Christianity," "Survival and Revival in Native New England," "New and Future Directions in Native American Studies," "Traditional Knowledge in the 21st Century," "German and Indian Encounters Across Three Centuries," and "Native American Archaeologist Relations in the Twenty-First Century."
 The department also hosted a visit by the Navajo Supreme Court DA which held oral arguments in a pending case on the Dartmouth College.

 Since 1970, Dartmouth has graduated over 1,100 American Indian students.
 NAD alumni hail from many different nations and a variety of areas of professional life.
 Many of them remain in close contact with their alma mater, making the trip to the Hanover Plain each spring for the annual Dartmouth College Pow Wow.